Skip to main content

 Quiz & scoring

-Give choice options a points value and MSK Forms scores each submission automatically:
+Give choice options a points value and MSK Forms scores each submission automatically.
+Yes / No fields join the same system: give the Yes and the No answer their own points in the field editor.

 • The score is the sum of points across the chosen options, computed server-side (the client preview is never trusted).